The Four-Legged Medicare stool

 Monthly costs for Medicare

 Most taxpayers do not pay a premium for Medicare Part A but Medicare Part B requires a base monthly premium.
-The standard Part B monthly premium in 2023 is $164.90 (increasing to $174.80 in 2024) or single tax filers with a M.A.G.I. – Modified Adjusted Gross Income – of less than $97,000 and less than $194,000 for married couples who file jointly.
-For those with a higher M.A.G.I there will be an I.R.M.A.A – Income Related Monthly Adjustment Amount – added to both Part B and Part D premiums in 2023.
+The standard Medicare Part B monthly premium is $174.70 in 2024 (it will increase to $185 in 2025.) for single tax filers with a M.A.G.I. – Modified Adjusted Gross Income – of less than $106,000 and less than $212,000 for married couples who file jointly.
+For those with a higher M.A.G.I there will be an I.R.M.A.A – Income Related Monthly Adjustment Amount – added to both Medicare Part B and Part D premiums.
 See the charts below.
-Also, the annual deductible for all Medicare Part B beneficiaries will be $226 in 2023.
-Click “Medicare & You” below to download the 2023 official U.S. government handbook.
+Also, the annual deductible for all Medicare Part B beneficiaries is $240 in 2024 (it will increase to $257 in 2025.)
+Click “Medicare & You” below to download the 2025 official U.S. government handbook.

-Without a Medicare Supplement (“MediGap”) policy you are exposed to these Medicare Part A & B out of pocket expenses.
+Without a Medicare Supplement (“MediGap”) policy you are exposed to these Medicare Part A & B out of pocket expenses outlined below:

 When can I buy Medicare Supplement a.k.a.
 “MediGap”?